 Send a Newsletter

-A monthly newsletter is a great way to nurture long-term relationships with your customers.
+A monthly newsletter is a great way to nurture long-term relationships with customers.
 A newsletter keeps customers informed of new listings and helps you develop your brand and reputation over time.
 If an agent blogs regularly, or aggregates content from third-party sources, like Inman, compiling the content into a newsletter is easy.
 But for those who don’t, Home Actions is a great resource for custom branded newsletters that are full of engaging content.
 Home Actions also provides reporting metrics on the content with which your leads engaged.

 Share on Social